H1B Travel when Application Pending with USCIS: Travelling while your H1B application is pending approval is risky.

-We recommend upgrading your H1B application to premium and get approval within 15 days before travelling to be on absolute safe side.
+We recommend upgrading your H1B application to premium and get approval within 15 days before traveling to be on the absolute safe side.

 |H1B||Travel Allowed||US Entry Risk|

 |Amendment||Yes||May be denied if started working with H1B Amendment.|

 |Extension||Yes||No entry without Valid H1B stamp.|

 |Change of Status||Yes||No entry without valid H1B or non-H1B Visa.|

 |Transfer||Yes||No entry without Valid H1B stamp.|